 - Development and enforcement of standards and guidelines related to chronic disease, family health including children with special needs, injury, nutrition and tobacco prevention and control

 - Review of existing and proposed legislative proposals

-The Bureau of Community Health Promotion has four sections: Chronic Disease and Cancer Prevention Section, Family Health Section, Nutrition and Physical Activity Section, and Tobacco Prevention Section.
+The Bureau of Community Health Promotion has four sections: Chronic Disease Prevention and Cancer Control, Family Health, Tobacco Prevention and Control, and WIC and Nutrition.

-The Tobacco Prevention and Control Program has responsibility to reduce tobacco use and exposure in every Wisconsin community.
-This is accomplished through programs that use best practices to prevent the initiation of smoking by youths and adults, promoting treatment for persons with tobacco-related addictions, and protecting all residents from exposure to environmental smoke.
+Tobacco Prevention and Control is dedicated to reducing tobacco's burden in every Wisconsin community by preventing smoking initiation in youths and adults, promoting treatment for persons with tobacco-related addictions, and protecting all residents from exposure to environmental smoke.

 The WIC (Special Supplemental Nutrition Program for Women, Infants and Children) and Nutrition section oversees the provision of several programs that provide nutritious foods and information for healthy growth to low-income families.
 These programs promote and maintain the health and well-being of nutritionally at-risk pregnant, breastfeeding and postpartum women, infants, and children.